commaai/commavq/README.md

 **Prize: highest compression rate on the first 4 splits of the dataset - Challenge ends July, 1st 2024 11:59pm AOE**

+n.b. you are allowed to have up to 1GB of resource files used by your compression algorithm (standard python libraries such as those in  [./requirements.txt](./requirements.txt) do not count in that limit)

 | Implementation                                                                     | Compression rate |
 | :----------------------------------------------------------------------------------| ---------------: |
 | lzma                                                                               |  1.63            |